Procedures for Resolving a School Concern

-- Communicate with complainant, while protecting student/staff confidentiality
+- Communicate with the complainant, while protecting student/staff confidentiality.